vinceanalytics/vince/README.md

 ## Why ?

-All existing solutions are hard to self host and license is `AGPL`.
-Also they emphasis more on visual and a lot of corners are cut in deriving the numbers.
+All existing solutions are hard/impossible to self host and their license is `AGPL`.

-I need my web analytics analysis served raw and cold.
-So there is only storing and analysis nothing more.
-And the license is Apache 2.0 so self host as you please.

-- There is no UI .
-Use http api to query for stats.
-- Extremely fast and the api is composable, you can integrate the results anywhere `http` works.

 ## Features